fanout/pygripcontrol/README.md

     server.server_close()
 ```

-Long polling example via response _body_ using the WEBrick gem.
+Long polling example via response _body_.
 The client connects to a GRIP proxy over HTTP and the proxy forwards the request to the origin.
 The origin subscribes the client to a channel and instructs it to long poll via the response _body_.

 ```python
 try: